Our Services

 Always inform your doctor about every medication and supplement you take.

 Low sodium (hyponatremia) can cause your body to retain lithium.
 This makes electrolyte balance extremely important.
-If you're experiencing symptoms and want to better understand whether they could be related to an Electrolyte Imbalance, a free AI-powered symptom checker can help you assess your situation before speaking with your doctor.
+If you're experiencing symptoms and want to better understand what might be causing them, checking your symptoms can help you prepare for a more informed conversation with your doctor.

 If lithium toxicity is suspected, medical professionals will typically: